 - Spray a lubricant such as WD-40 on the metal trailer roller assembly and, if possible, spin the rollers a few times.
 Do the same for winch gears and electrical connections to keep moisture away.
 If you have a galvanized-steel trailer, sand off any scratches, prime, and then repaint to prevent future rust problems.
 Don't skimp on winterizing your boat.
 Your owner's manual will provide specific steps that need to be taken prior to the first cold spell.
 If you're unsure about doing this, go to BoatUS.com/Seaworthy/ Winter/ or take the boat to the dealer where a professional can winterize it.

 Put your boat's engine to bed properly at the end of the boating season

 Frequent oil changes ward off breakdowns and extend the life of your engine

-There are a variety of options to traditional cotton canvas, make sure you select the right one for the job
+There are a variety of options to cotton canvas, make sure you select the right one for the job